Tom Scudamore

 Tom Scudamore (born 22 May 1982) is a retired third-generation British flat and steeplechase jockey.
 He is the son of eight-time champion jockey Peter Scudamore; his grandfather Michael won the Grand National on Oxo in 1959.

 Background

-Scudamore grew up in the tiny village of Naunton, Gloucestershire, which is deep in the heart of British jump racing.
-He has been riding since the age of two.
-Scudamore was educated at Cheltenham College Junior School, and then Cheltenham College.
-Although Tom began riding as a jockey whilst still at Cheltenham College, there was always an educational back-up; he obtained two A-levels while maintaining a busy training schedule.
+Scudamore grew up in the village of Naunton, Gloucestershire.
+He began riding horses at the age of two.

+He was educated at Cheltenham College Junior School and Cheltenham College.
+Although he began riding as a jockey whilst still at Cheltenham College, Scudamore obtained two A-levels.

 Career

 At 5'8" tall and 9 stone 12 lbs.
 (138 lbs.), Scudamore's first flat win was on Nordic Breeze at Warwick in July 1998.
 His first steeplechase win was aboard Young Thruster at Newton Abbot Racecourse in November of the same year.
 He was British amateur champion jockey in 2001 (riding his first Grand National that year as an amateur, on Northern Starlight).
 Scudamore turned professional in October 2001, winning his first professional race at Chepstow Racecourse on Belle d'Anjou that month.
 Notable wins are the Ladbroke Hurdle on Desert Air, the Red Square Gold Cup aboard Heltornic, the Eider Chase on Nil Desperandum and the VC Casino Gold Cup aboard Madison Du Berlais.
 In 2013–2014, he amassed 100 wins.
 In 2014-15 he rode 150 winners.
 Riding first for trainer Martin Pipe, from March 2007 Scudamore was stable jockey for Martin's son David Pipe in Nicholashayne, Devon.
 He rode 1,499 winners over jumps in Britain and Ireland, and at the time of his retirement was tenth on the all-time jump jockeys winners' list.